NeleSchallenberg/myFlix-client/README.md

 ## About

-For now, the web application provides users with access to information about different feature-length movies (with a minimum of 80 minutes as defined by the Screen Actors Guild) by several female directors.
+For now, the web application provides users with access to information about different feature-length movies (with a minimum of 80 minutes as defined by the Screen Actors Guild) by several female directors.<br>
 Users are able to

 - sign up